tamberg/pi-tastic/README.md

 As documented [here](https://meshtastic.org/docs/configuration/radio/lora/#modem-preset).

-## Create and set a meshtastic device PSK
+## Create and set a device PSK
-On the Pi, to create a _random_ meshtastic device PSK.
+On the Pi, to create a _random_ device PSK.

     $ meshtastic --ch-set psk random --ch-index 0